bluecatengineering/traefik-aws-plugin/README.md

 ```

 `GET`, `PUT` and `POST` are supported.
 `POST` will append a UUID to the path.
+There is an `ObjectLocation` header in the response.

 ### S3